soumib13/customer-sample/README.md

 ## Notes on this sample

-This code is intentionally minimal — enough to teach the SDK's shape, not a template for production.
+This code is intentionally minimal.
+It is designed to teach the SDK's shape.It is not a template for production.
 Some deliberate simplifications:

 - `InventoryEntity` and `PaymentEntity` on the `workflows` branch are in-memory stubs that make the workflow's cross-component orchestration visible without external services.
-- The abandon-cart timer on the `workflows` branch is scheduled but never fires under the current workflow shape — the workflow charges immediately after reserve.
-Left in as a teaching artifact for the timer block; a follow-up will restructure the workflow to pause and wait for payment.
+- The abandon-cart timer on the `workflows` branch is scheduled but never fires under the current workflow shape.
+The workflow charges immediately after reserve.
+It is left in as a teaching artifact for the timer block; a follow-up will restructure the workflow to pause and wait for payment.
-- The `tests` branch ships nine baseline TestKit tests as a Day 4 starting point — the lab extends them with integration, chaos, and contract tests.
+- The `tests` branch ships nine baseline TestKit tests as a Day 4 starting point.
+The lab extends them with integration, chaos, and contract tests.